-Lava Claims 'Hundreds' More Homes on Hawaii's Big Island, Officials Say
+Lava Claims 'Hundreds' More Homes On Hawaii's Big Island, Officials Say

 Photograph from the overflight shows a delta growing seaward from the location where #Kapoho Bay used to be.
 Southern #lava flow branch is moving into Vacationland and tide pools.
 Apologies for blurry photograph, but we know sharing is more important than quality at this point. pic.twitter.com/GCE9Vu86c5— USGS Volcanoes🌋 (@USGSVolcanoes) June 5, 2018

 Officials had been warning residents to evacuate the area for days, as they nervously watched the lava crawl its way downhill toward the coast and the Kapoho Beach Lots and Vacationland neighborhoods.
-The area is primarily home to vacation rentals, but there are a lot of permanent residences there too.
+The area is primarily home to vacation rentals, but there are many permanent residences there too.

 The flow, which is a half-mile wide in parts, entered the sea Sunday night, according to the Hawaii County Civil Defense, sending large plumes of "laze" — a dangerous mix of steam, gas and volcanic glass — into the air.
 The lava filling Kapoho Bay, an area that had been known for its tide pools and snorkeling, creates a delta of new earth more than a half-mile off the coastline.